StarPerfect/sweater-weather/README.md

 * [GitHub Project Board](https://github.com/StarPerfect/sweater-weather/projects/1)

  Sweater Weather is a solo project over five days to showcase API consumption and re-exposure.
-It combines data from the following API's: Google Geocode for location information, Google Directions for road trip details, Unsplash for background images, DarkSky for forecasts, and Amypode for a locations antipode.
-The application utilizes authorization and authentication through a Postgres database with hashed passwords and api token generation.
+It combines data from the following API's: Google Geocode for location information, Google Directions for road trip details, Unsplash for background images, DarkSky for forecasts, and Amypode for a location's antipode.
+The application utilizes authorization and authentication through a Postgres database with hashed passwords and API token generation.

 ## Endpoints